Floor Plan-Guided Visual Navigation Incorporating Depth and Directional Cues: Methodology

+where $\varepsilon$ denotes the noise prediction network with parameters $\theta$ and $\mathcal{S}$ is the DDPM noise scheduler.
 As shown in \cref{fig: conditional unet}, our noise prediction network includes three downsample modules, one bottleneck module, two upsample modules, and a 1D convolutional layer.
 Each module consists of several 1D convolutional blocks, activation functions, and residual connections.
-The network takes noisy actions of size $32\times2$, along with depth and path guidance, $C_l$ and $C_g$, as input and outputs a predicted noise of size $32\times2$. $C_l$ and the time step serve as inputs to each module.
-Meanwhile, $C_g$ and time step are first processed through two identical residual blocks, producing two features: $f_1$ and $f_2$. $f_1$ is added to the output of the first residual block in the final upsample module, while $f_2$ is added to the output of the first residual block.
+The network takes noisy actions of size $m\times2$, along with depth and path guidance, $C_l$ and $C_g$, as input and outputs a predicted noise of size $m\times2$. $C_l$ and the time step serve as inputs to each module.
+Meanwhile, $C_g$ and the time step are first processed through two identical residual blocks, producing two features: $f_1$ and $f_2$. $f_1$ is added to the output of the first residual block in the final upsample module, while $f_2$ is added to the output of the first residual block.
 Notably, we apply positional encoding to the time step before feeding it into the network.
 During training, we use the following loss function:

 where $\texttt{MSE}(\cdot)$ denotes the mean square error function, and $\epsilon$ denotes the added noise at the forward process.
 During inference, our model iteratively predicts and removes noise to recover a clean action sequence $A_t^0$ from Gaussian noise.